Nuno Borges (tennis)

+Borges won his first ATP singles title at the 2024 Swedish Open in Båstad, Sweden.
+In the final, he beat Rafael Nadal, becoming one of only five players (with Federer, Djokovic, Murray and Zeballos) to beat Nadal in a clay court final.
+He also has one title in doubles.

+Juniors

+Borges had a combined ITF juniors ranking of world No. 44, achieved on 13 April 2015.

-College career
+US College career

-Borges played US college tennis at the Mississippi State University between 2015 and 2019.
-He was NCAA singles runner-up in 2019, ITA National Player of the year in 2019 and won the SEC Player of the Year Award three times (2017, 2018, 2019), having ranked #1 in both singles and doubles at the National level.
+Borges played US college tennis at Mississippi State University from 2015 to 2019 while graduating with a degree in Kinesiology.
+As a player of the Mississippi State Bulldogs he reached the NCAA singles final in 2019, was Intercollegiate Tennis Association National Player of the Year in 2019, and won the SEC Player of the Year Award three times (2017, 2018, 2019), having ranked #1 in both singles and doubles at the national level.

 Professional career

-2021-22: Tour debut, ATP and 6 Challenger titles, Top 100 in singles & doubles
+2021–22: ATP debut, six Challenger doubles titles, top 100 in singles & doubles

 Borges made his ATP debut at the 2021 Estoril Open after qualifying for the singles draw.
 He then defeated Jordan Thompson in the first round to win his first ATP match and lost against former US Open champion Marin Čilić in the second round.

-He repeated the same feat at the 2022 Estoril Open where he also reached the second round as a wildcard after Pablo Andujar retirement but lost to Frances Tiafoe.
+He repeated the same feat at the 2022 Estoril Open where he also reached the second round as a wildcard after Pablo Andújar retirement but lost to Frances Tiafoe.

-Borges won two ATP Challenger singles titles and nine doubles titles with Francisco Cabral, a record doubles of six in 2021.
+Borges won two ATP Challenger singles and nine doubles titles with Francisco Cabral, a record doubles of six in 2021.